I was visiting a friend who uses well water, and we started a debate on which is better between city water or private well water.

 Did You know:

 40 million people in the US get their water from wells while 280 million use city water.

 City Water Vs Well Water pro and Cons

 Here’re the benefits and risks of using either well water or city water.

-Things to know about having well water
+Things to know about having a Private well water

-If you want to construct a well or buy a property that has a well, you should know that different states and municipalities have rules and regulation controlling how wells are constructed and managed.
+If you want to construct a well or buy a property that has a well, you should know that different states and municipalities have rules and regulations controlling how wells are constructed and managed.